simonmurray25/spotify-project/README.md

 - Create a passwordPG.py file in your folder and add your PGadmin username and password. username = 'postgres' password = 'YOUR PASSWORD HERE'
+- Open pgAdmin and create a database named "Project 3"
-- Download and run table schema in pgAdmin to create two tables: top_10_full and categories_top_40
+- Download and run table_schema.sql file from the folder in pgAdmin to create two tables: top_10_full and categories_top_40
 - Install the required modules in python using the following code:
   1. "pip install billboard.py"
   2. "pip install lyricsgenius"